dijkstracula/solvent/paper/report.md

 function is called with.
 In practice, the authors claim that this turns out to be a very useful heuristic [@RealWorldLH].
-It's worth keeping in mind though, that this introduces bias--it only works for functions that are case-splits over a single data types constructors.
+It's worth keeping in mind though, that this introduces bias--it only works for functions that are case-splits over a single data type's constructors.

 ### Inferring `sum()`'s closed form with custom qualifiers and manual annotations